socketry/nio4r/README.md

 may choose to produce optimized versions for their platform, without having to maintain a large codebase.

-As of the time of writing, the current implementation is
+As of the time of writing, the current implementation is (approximately):

-* ~200 lines of Ruby code
+* 200 lines of Ruby code
-* ~700 lines of "custom" C code (not counting libev)
+* 700 lines of "custom" C code (not counting libev)
-* ~400 lines of Java code
+* 400 lines of Java code

 nio4r is also not a replacement for Kinder Gentler IO (KGIO), a set of advanced Ruby IO APIs.
 At some point in the future nio4r might provide a